chipsalliance/Cores-VeeR-EL2/docs/source/dual-core-lock-step.md

 The Shadow Core will receive a delayed copy of main core's `Icache` inputs.
 The copy of main core's `Icache` outputs will be passed into the `Equivalency Checker` to be validated against the Shadow Core's `Icache` outputs.

+Because these memories sit outside the lockstep domain, a fault injected into their address path would fetch wrong, but valid, data that is transported to both cores, so the equivalency check cannot detect it.
+To mitigate this, the access address is linked with the data by XORing the address on top of the data.
+When reading the data, an address mismatch yields an ECC/parity error.

 The diagram below outlines the architecture of the proposed solution.

 ![VeeR DCLS Overview](img/dcls_block_diagram.png)